-In this lesson, we’ll learn how to do one of the most characteristic tin whistle (penny whistle) ornaments when it comes to Irish traditional music, which we call the “roll”.
+In this lesson, we’ll learn how to do one of the most characteristic tin whistle (penny whistle) ornaments in Irish traditional music, which we call the “roll”.
 Unlike other standalone decorations that we learned in the previous lessons, a roll is a bit different.
-It’s made as a combination of ornaments.
+It’s a more complex decoration, made of a combination of ornaments.

 How to do rolls on a tin whistle correctly?

-As I just mentioned, a roll is a slightly advanced, composite ornament.
+As we just mentioned, a roll is a slightly advanced, composite ornament.
 It consists of two different ornaments.
 A cut and a tap.
 And if you didn’t go through the lessons that explain cuts and taps, please make sure to check them out as we won’t get into details again.
-So, here are the basics on how to do a roll in 3 steps:
+So, here are the basics on how to do a tin whistle roll in 3 steps:

-As an example, let’s just imagine that you are playing 3 evenly spaced repeated E notes by tonguing each one.
+For example, let’s imagine that you are playing 3 evenly spaced repeated E notes by tonguing each one.
 Now instead of tonguing all three, you tongue only the first one.
 Then you do a cut on the second note (with the finger on G).
 And finally, you tap the third note (with the finger on D).
 That’s how you play a roll!

 Long rolls VS short rolls

 It’s worth mentioning that what we explained above is typically called a “long roll”.
 It means that it consists of 3 notes.
 You may also come across the term “short roll”, which is basically the same ornament.
 The only difference is that the first plain note is not played at all.
 So, in a short roll, you play two notes, by starting with a cut and then tapping the second one.